Koenkk/zigbee2mqtt.io/docs/devices/SLT2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+To pair the thermostat controller to both Zigbee2MQTT and the thermostat receiver, a factory reset will need to be performed.
+To begin a factory reset:

+1. remove a battery
+2. press and hold both the "+" and "-" buttons together
+3. reinsert the battery (with the buttons remained pressed)
+4. wait until the word "FIND" appears on screen (around 10 seconds)
+5. once paired, the word "FIND" disappears and the temperature will be displayed

+Zigbee2MQTT should have found the thermostat.
+If the word "REJOIN" appears on screen, the buttons were released too early and the process must be repeated.
+The controller should be able to control the boiler whilst still reporting to Zigbee2MQTT.
 <!-- Notes END: Do not edit below this line -->